KajalBormon/KajalBormon/README.md

 - 👋 Hi, I’m @KajalBormon
 - 👀 I’m interested in Web Programming
-- 🌱 I’m currently learning PHP and React
+- 🌱 I am adept in WordPress, Woocommerce, Wix, Squarespace, PHP, Javascript
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me this github link github.com/KajalBormon
+- 📫 You can reach me this facebook link facebook.com/kajalbormon123

-Here is Full Stack Developer.
-Continuously learning and gather many skill in web Programming and regularly uploading completed project in github repository.
+Here i am Web Design and Developer.
+Continuously learning and gathered many skill in web Programming and regularly uploading completed project in github repository.
 Also interested in C,C++,Java etc programming language but mainly focused on web desgin and development.

 <!---
 KajalBormon/KajalBormon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.